withinJoel/LearnJava/Basics of SpringBoot/Springboot Packages.md

 # Springboot Packages

+* This document talks about all the packages that are available and how to import them.

+# Spring Boot application starters

 * The following application starters are provided by Spring Boot under the `org.springframework.boot` group:

-# Spring Boot application starters
+*
 ## spring-boot-starter
 * Core starter, including auto-configuration support, logging and YAML